Skip to Content

 Dad explaining savings to Clarence after the Sea-Mart trip

-Financial literacy is usually treated as a “high school” topic, but research shows that money habits are formed by age seven (University of Cambridge, 2013).
+Financial literacy is usually treated as a “high school” topic, but research shows that money habits are largely formed by age seven1.
 Most educational books on this subject are either too dry for a first-grader or too simplistic for a fifth-grader.

-Clarence Gets a Bargain bridges that gap.
-It is a 36-page narrative tool designed for K–5 classrooms, libraries, and financial education programs.
-We don’t just tell a story; we provide a roadmap for the following core concepts:
+Clarence Gets a Bargain closes that gap.
+It is a 36-page narrative tool built for K–5 classrooms, libraries, and financial education programs.
+The book itself is the lesson plan.
+Here is what is in it:

-• Real-World Math: Practical applications of percentage markdowns, sale pricing, and coupon savings.
+• Real-World Math: Percentage markdowns, sale pricing, and coupon savings applied at a register, not on a worksheet.

-• College Savings: A rare, age-appropriate introduction to long-term college savings accounts and family budgeting.
+• College Savings: A rare, age-appropriate look at long-term college savings accounts and household budgeting.

 Stop teaching money with abstract worksheets.
 Teach it with a mission.